soundpress/RulesOfNYC/docs/c36/index.rst

 *§ 1-02 Public Servants Charged with Substantial Policy Discretion.* ::

 (a) For purposes of Charter § 2604(b)(12) and § 2604(b)(15), a public servant is deemed to have substantial policy discretion if he or she has major responsibilities and exercises independent judgment in connection with determining important agency matters.
-Public servants with substantial policy discretion include, but are not limited to: agency heads, deputy agency heads, assistant agency heads, members of boards and commissions, and public servants in charge of any major office, division, bureau or unit of an agency.
+Public servants with substantial policy discretion include, but are not limited to: agency heads, deputy agency heads, assistant agency heads, public servants in charge of any major office, division, bureau, or unit of an agency, and members of boards and commissions other than community boards.
 Agency heads shall:

    (1) designate by title, or position, and name the public servants in their agencies who have substantial policy discretion as defined by this section;